-Evaluation of pain in youth exposed to traumatic experiences
+Development of pain symptoms in youth exposed to trauma (PAINTED)

-Pediatric chronic pain affects 1 in 4 Canadian youth.
-If left unmanaged, it can lead to chronic pain problems and mental health disorders (e.g. posttraumatic stress disorder (PTSD)) into adulthood.
-Adolescents with chronic pain report having more significant PTSD symptoms as compared to pain-free peers.
-It is thought that the experience of trauma might increase the risk of developing or worsening of pain symptoms due to changes in brain regions that activate in response to both traumatic and painful experiences.
-We are exploring whether greater PTSD symptoms are associated with alterations in brain structure/function and whether these brain changes are related to the development of pain sensitivity or pain symptomology in youth.
-The earlier we can identify at-risk individuals and intervene, the more likely it is that we will be able to prevent the transition from acute to chronic pain.
+Adolescents with chronic pain report having more PTSD symptoms as compared to pain-free peers.
+Trauma might increase the risk of developing or worsening of pain symptoms due to changes in brain regions that activate in response to both traumatic and painful experiences.
+We are exploring whether greater PTSD symptoms are associated with alterations in brain structure/function, and whether these brain changes are related to the development of pain symptomology in youth.

 Brain responses to analgesia and hyperalgesia in youth (BRAIN)

 Expectation can significantly impact the efficacy of pain treatments.
 Both positive and negative expectations of pain treatments have mapped in the brains of adults.
 However, this has not been well-studied in youth.
 We will examine brain responses to thermal pain following the application of three creams (neutral, capsaicin, and lidocaine) to understand how expectations of pain management influence brain responses in youth.

 Brain stimulation: additional therapy to interdisciplinary intensive pain treatment